 For more information, or to attend a UHAB “HDFC Wills & Estates Issues” seminar, please contact UHAB Member Services at (212) 479-3300 or visit www.uhab.coop.
 Persons seeking legal advice or an opinion regarding any specific set of facts or circumstances should contact a legal clinic or an HDFC attorney.

 If you are looking for general information about will and estate planning, UHAB will hold seminars from time to time.
 Call UHAB at (212) 479-3300 or visit www.uhab.coop for information.

 Qualified low-income New Yorkers may be eligible for legal services including advance legal planning for Last Will and Testament and health care advance directives provided by New York Legal Assistance Group (NYLAG).
-Contact NYLAG’s Total Life Choices Project via their website at https://nylag.org/advance-planning/, by phone at 212.613.6514, or by email at firstname.lastname@example.org.
+Contact NYLAG’s Advance Planning via their website at https://nylag.org/advance-planning/, by phone at 212.613.6514, or by email at firstname.lastname@example.org.

 If a Shareholder has died in your HDFC and the estate remains unsettled, please consult your HDFC attorney.
 If you do not have an attorney able to answer HDFC estate questions, UHAB can also help connect you with private attorneys who have prior experience with estates and HDFC co-ops.

 PLEASE NOTE: This guide provides general information concerning HDFC co-ops in the State of New York and it should not be construed as legal advice.
 Persons seeking legal advice or an opinion on any specific set of facts or circumstances are encouraged to consult a legal clinic or attorney